 - Organizational Validation and Domain Validation certificates for domains

-- .mil and .gov web services intended to be trusted by the public
+- .mil and .gov web services intended to be trusted by public users, consumers and partners

 Relationship to Federal Public Key Infrastructure

-Government teams recognized the need to create a new Certificate Policy and proposed infrastructure focused on Internet PKI requirements.
-This draft Certificate Policy and proposed infrastructure will not have cross-certificates with the existing Federal Public Key Infrastructure.
-This is one step towards new services intended to support the mission needs, and:
+Government teams recognized the need to create a new Certificate Policy and infrastructure focused on Internet PKI requirements.
+The CAs operating under this Certificate Policy in the new infrastructure will not have cross-certificates with any existing Federal Public Key Infrastructure CAs.
+This is one step towards new purpose driven services intended to support the mission needs, and:

-- Improve customer experience and public transparency for Federal Government Internet Services.
+- Improve customer experience and public transparency for Federal Government public web services

-The Federal Public Key Infrastructure Policy Authority will maintain the governance and voting rights to manage this new Certificate Policy.
+The Federal Public Key Infrastructure Policy Authority maintains the governance and voting rights to manage this Certificate Policy.